bachya/pinpress/README.md

   item: "<%= tag %> (<%= count %>),"
 ```

-A Pin Template can have several different sub-keys:
+A Tag Template makes use of the same sub-keys as Pin Template:

 * `name` (**required**): the name of the template
 * `opener` (*optional*): the text that should exist above the tag string